felipecrs/hass-expose-camera-stream-source/README.md

 <details>
   <summary>Click here to show</summary>

-When go2rtc is not running as a Home Assistant add-on neither via an add-on, but as part of the WebRTC integration, you need to prepare a script in your `/config` folder.
+When go2rtc is not running as a Home Assistant add-on neither via an add-on, but as part of the WebRTC integration, you need to prepare a Bash script in your `/config` directory.

 First, you will need a long-lived access token from Home Assistant.
 To generate one: